eProsima/code-style/README.md

 #endif // HAVE_SECURITY
 ```

-There must be spaces around preprocessor `##` concatenation operator.
+There must be spaces around the preprocessor `##` concatenation operator.

 ```c++
 #define PASTE2( x, y) x ## y